Calinou/awesome-gamedev/README.md

 * [Creative Commons on Bandcamp] [85] - Everything on Bandcamp under a CC-license.
 Various licenses, all CC.
 * [Creative Commons on SoundCloud] [98] - A Creative Commons collection on SoundCloud.
 Various licenses, all CC.
+* [ccMixter] [304] - A site for collaborating with musicians.
+Various licenses, all CC.
 * [Incompetech] [288] - An artist providing royalty free music of all genres.
 [CC-BY-3.0] [5] .
 * [Jamendo] [287] - A site providing music licensed under the Creatives Commons.
 Various licenses, all CC.
 * [LibreFM] [96] - A big collection of stations, with fully-free music.
 Licenses allow downloads and reuse.